How to create employee loyalty through incentives

 Getting started with a profit-sharing plan

-If you’ve decided that the pros of a profit-sharing plan outweigh the cons, it’s time to look at making a plan that checks off as many of your goal boxes as possible.
+If you’ve decided that a profit-sharing plan is right for your company, it’s time to look at making a plan that checks off as many of your goal boxes as possible.
 Creating the right type of profit-sharing plan for your company is all about knowing what excites and engages your team and what works best for your finances.

 Work with a team of advisors to determine the percentage of your company’s profits you’re willing to offer employees through a profit-sharing plan.
 Do you want to distribute money as cash that is taxed or do you want to put the money into deferred retirement vehicles that are not taxed?
 Then, figure out how you want to distribute the money: Do you want to have shares scalable based on salary or by role in the company?
 Then, draw up documents that finalize your plan and have your employees sign any legal paperwork.